 When considered through the lens of Practice Theory, our study of commuting cyclists in Liverpool provides several useful insights about how people travel around the city.
 In particular our analysis suggests that whilst much of the activity draws upon materials, and competences, it places a large significance on meanings with regards to how the former are negotiated.
 In turn, we can now reflect on how these findings might be useful to those planning future material interventions.
 In doing so we reflect on both issues of quantity (i.e. Where does it go?) and quality (i.e. does it meet the needs of all users?) raised earlier.

 Across our study we found that there is a mundanity to a significant proportion of day-to-day cycling.
 That is, that regardless of the material spaces or competences of our participants, in large part their commutes passed without major event.
 However, within those largely mundane daily commutes, material provision and competences (including of others) led to short ‘flashpoints’ sometimes lasting only a few seconds which had the potential to colour perceptions of the whole commute.
 We observed how the meanings of places determined the ways in which riders would cycle through them.
-Importantly, how more confident cyclists would justify ‘immoral’ behaviour (Ihlström et al., 2021) such as pavement riding, whilst like (Latham and Wood, 2015) less-confident participants would simply stop at problematic infrastructure and navigate it as a pedestrian, even if this meant potentially placing themselves in riskier positions (e.g. by dismounting on the road).
+Importantly, we observed how more confident cyclists would justify ‘immoral’ behaviour (Ihlström et al., 2021) such as pavement riding, whilst like (Latham and Wood, 2015) less-confident participants would simply stop at problematic infrastructure and navigate it as a pedestrian, even if this meant potentially placing themselves in riskier positions (e.g. by dismounting on the road).
 Finally, like Aultman-Hall et al. (1997), and Moudon et al. (2005), we also observed how our participants, particularly those self-identifying as being more confident, often followed the desire line to their destination, even if this meant bypassing material infrastructure provided for cyclists.

 This mixture of behaviours thus created divergence in how space was used and how journeys panned out.
 Going further, it is clear that striking the balance between the needs of more and less-confident cyclists is a major challenge for transport planners – especially those expanding a limited network on a limited budget.
 Even across our participants, themselves a small sub-set of Liverpool’s cyclists, we found there was a range of outcomes and preferences.
 In this way, short of comprehensive network coverage, interventions which favour one type of rider may not wholly speak to the concerns of others, and may potentially even undermine confidence in those delivering material infrastructure.

 Resolving these contradictions is not easy in a short time frame.
 However, whilst the necessary work of expanding material infrastructure – often seen as the single biggest factor in encouraging cycling (Hull and O’Holleran, 2014) – goes on, the actions of policymakers remains key to the development, and potential success or failure of the practice (Buck and Nurse, 2021).
 Based on our findings, we argue that the meanings of cycling are central to the practice, yet consistently overlooked – both where infrastructure is provided, and where it is absent.
-Across our participants, it was clear that the meanings they ascribed to places determined how they rode through, or if they rode through at all.
+Across our participants, it was clear that the meanings they ascribed to places determined how they rode through them, or if they rode through them at all.
 In this way, we offer that by understanding these meanings, and acknowledging that a single space should simultaneously accommodate the needs of a range of competences, we might better achieve infrastructural outcomes that cater to the greatest possible range of cyclists.

 Conclusion